What Is Flipgrid?

 - Review and respond.
 The short video format is perfect for students giving their critique of a some kind of media, whether a book, short story, play, article, or film.

 Please let us know if you decide to try it out–we’d love to see how you’re using it!

 The quick take on Flipgrid:

-Pros: Can make discussions more engaging, easy to get started with, intuitive interface, can be integrated into a wide range of other websites, meets students where they are.
+Pros: Can make discussions more engaging, easy to get started with, intuitive interface, can be integrated into a wide range of other websites, meets students where they are, free to use.

-Cons: Not entirely free, some students will not be comfortable recording videos, for some there may be technology barriers as it requires a smartphone or webcam to participate.
+Cons: Some students will not be comfortable recording videos, for some there may be technology barriers as it requires a smartphone or webcam to participate.